TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/examples/sdl/dcc_app.md

-UC-6     | RC OSC          | Configuration of DCC instance in continuous mode and error event is forced UC-7     | HFOSC0          | Configuration of DCC instance in continuous mode and error event is forced UC-8     | RC OSC          | Configuration of DCC instance in continuous mode and completion with no errors
+UC-6     | RC OSC          | Configuration of DCC instance in continuous mode and error event is forced UC-7     | HFOSC0          | Configuration of DCC instance in continuous mode and error event is forced UC-8     | RC OSC          | Configuration of DCC instance in continuous mode and completion with no errors UC-9     | HFOSC0          | Configuration of DCC instance in single-shot mode and completion with no errors UC-10    | FICLK           | Configuration of DCC instance in single-shot mode and completion with no errors

 \endcond
 # Supported Combinations {#EXAMPLES_SDL_DCC_COMBOS}